NumEconCopenhagen/numeconcopenhagen.netlify.com-v2/content/guides/vscode-git/index.md

 4. Click join group.
 5. You are now a group member.
 (Note: each group can at most have 4 members)

+&nbsp;

 ###### 1.3 You can also **invite** members to you team:

 1. Go to your repository page
 2. Go to **Settings**
 3. Choose **Manage access** in the left pane
 4. Click the green button **Invite teams or people**
 5. Search for your team members by their Github id.

+&nbsp;

 Note: using the template will ensure that you have a .gitignore file and that you are under the MIT open access license.